-For more than 20 years, Gypsum Association members have successfully and safely developed and deployed technologies to use flue gas desulfurization (FGD) gypsum as a key ingredient in the manufacture of gypsum board (AKA wallboard or drywall).
+Reduced water and energy consumption, landfill avoidance, and preservation of natural resources are just some of the advantages flue gas desulfurization (FGD) gypsum offers when used to manufacture gypsum panels.
+For more than 20 years, Gypsum Association members have successfully and safely developed and deployed technologies to use flue FGD gypsum as a primary ingredient in the manufacture of gypsum panels.
 The gypsum industry purchases FGD gypsum from electric utilities who employ a washing and purification process to make FGD materials into an FGD gypsum product.
 Natural gypsum and FGD gypsum have the same chemical composition; they are each calcium sulfate dihydrate (CaSO4·2H2O).
 Today, almost half of all gypsum used in the manufacture of gypsum board in the United States is FGD gypsum, also known as synthetic gypsum.

 EPA’s review corroborates the safety of FGD gypsum and encourages its continued use.
-The report’s conclusion states “EPA supports the beneficial use of coal fly ash in concrete and FGD gypsum in wallboard.
+The report’s conclusion states “EPA supports the beneficial use of . . .
+FGD gypsum in wallboard.
 The Agency believes these beneficial uses provide significant opportunities to advance Sustainable Materials Management (SMM).”
+Read the report.